engraving-challenges/main/2-editing-workflow.md

 Have a close look at the assignement.
 How do you expect your tools to be able to deal with the task, what problems do you expect etc.?

-Create an empty file using your notation program, set paper size to what the challenge description says and commit it.
+Create an empty file using your notation program, set paper size and margins to what the challenge description says and commit it.

 #### Raw Music Entry